cloudchentrial/2D-mmo-experimental/README.md

 3.No docker use.<br>
 4.Uncertain maximum players in the same time.<br> 5.Reduncy of design speed down performance.<br>
-6.Multi-instance operations of server and load balancer from Google Cloud.<br>
+6.Multi-instance operations of server and load balancer from Google Cloud and Alibabalcoud(Unsure).<br>
 7.Standardized development syntax.<br>
 8.Own content creations.